Ode by Muno.

 Ode operates across integrated arms :

-Experiences: Curated events that translate frameworks into practice: fragrance workshops, restaurant deconstructions, tasting laboratories where computational perception becomes embodied learning.
+Experiences: Invitation-only events that translate frameworks into practice: fragrance workshops, restaurant deconstructions, tasting laboratories where computational perception becomes embodied learning.

 The research informs the tools.
 The tools get tested through experiences.
 Together, they prove that perception is a system you can reverse-engineer, model, and apply.